This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Using the “Compost” From Your Bokashi Bin In The Garden

 The fermented kitchen scraps from your Bokashi bin are not compost but a microorganism-enriched mass of readily decomposable matter.
-To create compost with the kitchen scraps from your Bokashi bin, follow these steps.
+Follow these steps to create compost with the kitchen scraps from your Bokashi bin.

 Once your Bokashi bin is full, add a final layer of Bokashi bran on top of the scraps and seal the container air-tight.
 Store it out of direct sunlight for an additional two weeks.